kaylynvaldezscott/nosql-challenge/README.md

 # nosql-challenge
 **Submitted by** Kaylyn Valdez-Scott **Date:** 21-NOV-2023 **Project Title:** Module 12 NoSQL Challenge

+*** note from Instructor - could not upload establishments.json file to Github as it surpasses 25 MB ***

 Purpose of project is to import json files to MongoDB, and use this information to manipulate and build DataFrames in Jupyter Notebook.
 I have been contracted by the editors of a food magazine, Eat Safe, Love, to evaluate ratings given by the UK Food Standards Agency.

 To begin, I imported the establishments.json file to MongoDB on my MAC, using the code mongoimport --type json -d uk_food -c establishments --drop --jsonArray establishments.json